naoyoshinori/logging_support/README.md

 [logging_support](https://github.com/naoyoshinori/logging_support) is a simple Python library for logging.
 It outputs logs to both the console and a file without relying on the standard Python [logging.basicConfig](https://docs.python.org/3/library/logging.html).
 Logging can be configured between different modules.

 ## 1. Requirements

 - Python 3.10 or higher (for full type hint support)
+- tzdata (required on Windows for timezone support)

 ## 2. Installation